BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 ensure the dropbox location is added ensure the GoogleDrive location is added

-## Enable PS-Remoting on the new computer
+## Enable PSRemoting on the new computer

 Run the following commands as a local admin on the new computer